ctsit/redcap_chart_field/README.md

 ]
 ```

-That's how the input on REDCap looks like.
+Filling out the form:

+![Chartist configuration](img/chartist_config.png)

+As we've done on Chart.js section, we are using Piping to make chart data dinamic.

 Note that the configuration for Chartist is slightly different - there is no canvas dimensions fields, and "Chart responsive options" field is added.
-Check the official Chartist documentation to understand how it works.
+Check the [official Chartist documentation](https://gionkunz.github.io/chartist-js/) to understand how it works.

-Note that we are using Piping again to make chart data dinamic.

-Obs.: width and height have been manually added to __Options__ field to exemplify that is also possible to define chart dimensions with Chartist.
+Obs.: width and height have been manually added to __Chart options__ field to exemplify that is also possible to define chart dimensions with Chartist.

-![Chartist configuration](img/chartist_config.png)

 And here is the result!